Columbia Montrail Rogue F.K.T. II ReviewApril 4, 2017

-The Montrail Rogue FKT is a solid all-around shoe with an excellent balance of features.
-While there is no single aspect of the Rogue FKT that stands out as remarkable, the overall combination of its characteristics make for a reliable performer over a range of distances and surfaces.
+The Montrail Rogue FKT II is a solid all-around shoe with an excellent balance of features.
+While there is no single aspect of the Rogue FKT II that stands out as remarkable, the overall combination of its characteristics make for a reliable performer over a range of distances and surfaces.
 The shoe is comfortable and cushioned while still maintaining some degree of responsiveness, and the shoe has the traction and protection necessary for rugged terrain.

-The Rogue FKT is the type of shoe that would make a solid mileage workhorse for most runners.
+The Rogue FKT II is the type of shoe that would make a solid mileage workhorse for most runners.
 Mid-pack and recreational athletes would do well with the Rogue as their primary training and racing shoe.
 Performance oriented runners are likely to find the shoe a bit underwhelming, except perhaps for very long distances.

 The main difference between the original and current version of the Rogue FKT is the upper.
 The midsole/outsole remains unchanged.
 Columbia Montrail added their new lightweight tongue and made the upper thinner overall to reduce weight.
 The final product is not markedly different however.